Choosing between buying a new or used car may not be as simple as it seems. Find out what matters beyond simple sticker price.

 If you plan on driving your car until it falls apart, depreciation won’t matter as much because you’re not going to resell it.
-But if you plan on trading it in or selling it after five years, it can make a big difference.
-With a new car, in five years, your car might be worth about nine thousand dollars less than what you initially paid.
-And with the used car, over five years, your car might only be worth five thousand dollars less.
+But if you plan on trading it in, or selling it after five years, it can make a big difference.
+In five years, your new car might be worth about $15,000 (estimated) less than what you initially paid.
+And with the used car, your car might only be worth $5,000 less over 5 years.

-Now let’s take a closer look at some other differences, starting with the financing.
+Now, let’s take a closer look at some other key differences, starting with the financing.

-So, let’s say the annual percentage rate, or APR on a five-year loan for the new car is three point five percent.
-And the APR on a loan that you get for the used car could be something like four percent.
+So, let’s say the annual percentage rate, or APR on a five-year loan for the new car, is 3.5%.
+And the APR on a loan that you get for the used car could be something like 4%.

-So even though you have a higher interest rate on the used car, you’ll pay much less in interest and in monthly payments because your principal is much less on the used car than on your new car.
+So even though you have a higher interest rate on the used car, you’ll pay less in interest, and in monthly payments, because your principal is much less on the used car than on your new car.

 Next let’s compare gas mileage.
-Let’s say the new car gets thirty three miles per gallon and the used car gets twenty nine miles per gallon and you drive about fifteen thousand miles per year.
-Let’s also assume that gas will be a constant four dollars per gallon.
+Let’s say the new car gets 33 miles per gallon and the used car gets 29 miles per gallon and you drive about 15,000 miles per year.
+Let’s also assume that gas will be a constant $4 per gallon.

 Now let’s look at maintenance and repairs.
 This is the trickiest cost to estimate because it’s unpredictable and major repairs can have a big impact on your budget.

 With a new car, major repairs may be covered by a warranty in the first few years.
-So let’s estimate that over five years you spend three thousand dollars total on maintenance and repairs on the new car.
+So let’s estimate that over five years you spend $3,000 total on maintenance and repairs on the new car.

-For the used car, you might be lucky and only need to spend around four thousand dollars on maintenance, but a more realistic number may be around six thousand dollars on the used car.
+For the used car, you might be lucky and only need to spend around $4,000 on maintenance, but a more realistic number may be around $6,000 on the used car.